 skedli / http-middleware

-Provides PSR-15 middleware for HTTP requests, including correlation ID propagation, structured request/response logging, error handling, and stateless JWT authentication.
+PSR-15 middleware components for correlation ID propagation, structured logging, error handling, JWT authentication, and idempotency.

 Requires